Munich school: Beyond Bavaria

 There were notable schools of Munich-trained painters active outside of Germany.
 The formative influence of teachers and examples of the Munich school shaped the academic naturalism in many European countries, e.g. the Greek academic art of the 19th century.
 Due to the historical affinity between Bavaria and Greece—Prince Otto I was from 1832 to 1862 the first King of Greece—many Greek artists were trained in Munich.
 The Munich school in Greek art is the most important artistic movement of Greek Art in the 19th century with strong influences from the Academy of Munich.
 Among the leading artists of this school were Konstantinos Volanakis, Georgios Roilos, Nikolaos Gyzis, Polychronis Lembesis, Nikolaos Vokos, Nikiphoros Lytras and Georgios Jakobides.

-Most of the artists of the Hungarian Nagybanya school of art, such as Gyula Aggházy, were educated in Munich.
+Most of the artists of the Hungarian Nagybanya school of art, such as Gyula Aggházy, were educated at the Academy of Fine Arts, Munich.

 Poland was represented by, among others, Józef Chełmoński, Józef Brandt, Władysław Czachórski, Julian Fałat, Aleksander Gierymski, Maksymilian Gierymski and Alfred Wierusz-Kowalski.

-The Swedish painters Johan Christoffer Boklund and Johan Fredrik Höckert studied in Munich.
+The Swedish painters Johan Christoffer Boklund and Johan Fredrik Höckert studied at the Academy of Fine Arts, Munich.

 The founder of historical painting in Armenia, Vardges Sureniants, was a representative of the Munich school.

 Frank Duveneck and William Merritt Chase were the most prominent exemplars of the Munich school in American art.
 Joseph Frank Currier "figured prominently in the Munich school" with "exceptional power and originality".
-Other American artists who studied in Munich include Harry Chase, Robert Koehler, John Henry Twachtman, and Walter Shirlaw.
+Other American artists who studied at the Academy of Fine Arts, Munich, include Harry Chase, Robert Koehler, John Henry Twachtman, Paul E. Harney, Joseph Dwight Strong, Frederick Dielman, Lawrence Carmichael Earle, Reginald Bathurst Birch, Richard Lionel De Lisser, and Walter Shirlaw.